-- A. The City shall include a staff position for a qualified Project Architectural Historian, defined in Stipulation I.F.
-The architectural historian shall oversee completion of the stipulations of this PA, coordinate with the SHPD and other consulting parties, and coordinate with the Department of Planning and Permitting regarding land use planning activities, including the integration of transit oriented development with historic preservation in the vicinity of project stations. - The City, in consultation with the PA signatories and consulting parties, shall create, chair, and provide technical, administrative, and financial support for the operation of a Honolulu High-Capacity Transit Corridor Project Historic Preservation Committee (HPC).
+A. The City shall include a staff position for a qualified Project architectural historian, defined in Stipulation I.F.
+The architectural historian shall oversee completion of the stipulations of this PA, coordinate with the SHPD, Kako'o and other consulting parties, and coordinate with the Department of Planning and Permitting (DPP) regarding land use planning activities, including the integration of transit-oriented development with historic preservation in the vicinity of Project stations.

+B. The City, in consultation with the consulting parties, shall create, chair, and provide technical, administrative, and financial support for the operation of a Honolulu High-Capacity Transit Corridor Project Historic Preservation Committee (HPC).
 The City shall allocate two million dollars (\$2,000,000) within the Project's budget to fund the program administered by the HPC.
 The City will create and schedule the first meeting of the HPC within three months after execution of this PA.
 Prior to the creation of the HPC, the City will submit to the SHPD for approval, a list of the agencies, groups, and organizations that will be invited to be represented and serve on the HPC.
-The HPC shall be comprised of the following seven members: the director of DTS, or his designee, to serve as a voting member and chair of the HPC; one representative, or its designee, from each of the following: SHPD, DTS, and DPP; and one representative each from three (3) non-governmental groups or organizations with expertise in historic preservation, cultural resources, architecture, planning, or landscape architecture.
-The HPC shall establish the goals, criteria, program guidelines, administrative procedures, and funding distribution for the disposition of these funds that will be provided by the City for exterior improvements to eligible or listed historic properties (including contributing resources within historic districts) within the Project's APE consistent with The Secretary of the Interior's Standards for the Treatment of Historic Properties accomplished through grants provided under this section.
+The HPC shall comprised the following seven (7) members: the director of DTS, or his designee, to serve as a voting member and chair of the HPC; one representative, or its designee, from each of the following: SHPD, DTS, and DPP; and one representative each from three (3) non-governmental groups or organizations with expertise in historic preservation, cultural resources, architecture, planning, or landscape architecture.
+The HPC shall establish the goals, criteria, program guidelines, administrative procedures, and funding distribution for the disposition of these funds that will be provided by the City for exterior improvements to both Project related and other eligible or listed historic properties (including contributing resources within historic districts) within the Project's APE consistent with The Secretary of the Interior's Standards for the Treatment of Historic Properties, 36 C.F.R. pt.
+68, accomplished through grants provided under this section.
+The HPC shall also consult with the City and SHPO on the existence of potential unforeseen adverse effects as a result of Project actions on the Chinatown and Merchant Street Historic Districts.

 The HPC shall identify and select an entity or entities that will administer the funds for the purposes established.
-This entity or entities shall be compliant with the requirements of Chapter 6, Article 29 of the Revised Ordinances of the City and County of Honolulu 1990, as amended, Standards for the Appropriation of Funds to Private Organizations.
-The City will dissolve the HPC when the funds are exhausted, but no later than three (3) years after completion of the Project, whichever occurs first.
+This entity or entities shall be compliant with the requirements of ROH Chapter 6, Article 29, as amended, Standards for the Appropriation of Funds to Private Organizations.
+The City will dissolve the HPC when the funds are exhausted, but not before six (6) months after completion of the Project and no later than three (3) years after completion of the Project, whichever occurs first.